-The traditional approach has consisted of implementing tailored solutions for each specific application at the application layer.
-Another approach has been provision of reliable multicast service by means of an end-to-end protocol [4, 5].
-In this article we propose to provide the required service using active network support.
-The idea of a network that provides additional services which simplify the tasks needed to achieve reliable multicast has already been proposed in the past [6-8].
+The traditional approach has consisted in implementing at the application layer tailored solutions for each specific application.
+Another approach has been the provision of the reliable multicast service by means of an end-to-end protocol [DDC97, LG98].
+In this paper we propose to provide the required service using Active Network support.
+The idea of a network that provides additional services that simplify the tasks needed to achieve reliable multicast has already been proposed in the past [AC95, LG97, PPV98].
 Benefits of using intermediate processing have already been quantitatively evaluated.
-Published simulation studies have shown that:

-- If some intermediate points perform acknowledgment (ACK) aggregation and buffering, implosion problems are avoided and protocol throughput is increased [9]. - It is better to do local recovery from intermediate systems than from other end systems that participate in a multicast session [10].
+Published simulation studies have shown that 1) if some intermediate points perform ACK aggregation and buffering, implosion problems are avoided and protocol throughput is increased [Cal96], 2) It is better to do local recovery from intermediate systems than from other end systems that participate in a multicast session [ACS97].

-With the introduction of active networks the development of complex enhanced networking services (e.g., to provide reliable multicast service) becomes feasible.
-In the following paragraphs we will prove that active networks can greatly simplify the provision of some of the service elements required by multicast applications.
-The fact that the number of receivers is high causes two associated problems: ACK implosion and/or negative ACK (NACK) implosion.
-Focusing on the ACK implosion problem, active networks can perform ACK fusing at active nodes between the receivers and the source.
-ACK fusing consists of sending just one ACK from a given active node toward the source of each n ACKs received.
-The new ACK carries the fused information of all n ACKs.
-In respect to the NACK implosion problem, active networks can perform NACK filtering at active nodes between the receivers and the source.
-NACK filtering consists of the recording in active nodes of the NACK capsules (see [2] for the definition of capsule) already sent toward the sender.
-That is, they remember the data already requested, and when a NACK is received it is forwarded only if it asks for different data.
+With the introduction of Active Networks the development of complex enhanced networking services, to provide a reliable multicast service, for example, becomes feasible.
+In the following paragraphs we will justify that Active Networks can greatly simplify the provision of some of the service elements required by multicast applications.

+The fact that the number of receivers is high causes two associated problems: ACK implosion and/or NACK implosion.
+Focusing on the ACK implosion problem, Active Networks can perform ACK fusing at active nodes between the receivers and the source.
+ACK fusing consists of the sending of just one ACK from a given active node towards the source of each "n" ACKs received.
+The new ACK carries the fused information of all "n" ACKs.
+In respect to the NACK implosion problem, Active Networks can perform NACK filtering at active nodes between the receivers and the source.
+NACK filtering consists of the recording in active nodes of the NACK capsules (see [TSS+97] for the definition of "capsule") already sent towards the sender.
+This is, they remember the data already requested, and when a NACK is received it is forwarded only if it asks for different data.
-In relation to reliability time and delay bound, active networks offer two possibilities:

-• They perform soft state caching of multicast data at some intermediate active nodes.

-• They perform intermediate sequence control.
+In relation to reliability time and delay bound Active Networks offer two possibilities: 1) they perform soft state caching of multicast data at some intermediate active nodes, 2) they perform intermediate sequence control.
 Data caching allows the implementation of a local recovery scheme that avoids all retransmissions having to be made from the sender.
-When an active node receives a NACK traveling toward the source, and has the requested multicast data in its cache, the node filters the NACK and retransmits the requested data.
+When an active node receives a NACK traveling towards the source, and has the requested multicast data in its cache, the node filters the NACK and retransmits the requested data.
 Intermediate sequence control consists of each active node controlling the multicast data it processes.
-When a sequence number gap is detected, a NACK capsule is generated toward the source.
+When a sequence number gap is detected, a NACK capsule is generated towards the source.

-Finally, the support of active networks in relation to the knowledge of the identity of receivers at the sender is based on an aggregation function.
-Receivers can indicate their identity by sending an ACK (or some other type of status) toward the sender.
-Given the possibility in active networks of carrying out the aggregation of these capsules, the sender can be aware of its receiver's identity without the problem of capsule implosion.
-Instead of processing one capsule from each receiver, the sender will process a reduced number of capsules, each with information related to many receivers.
+Finally, the support of Active Networks in relation to the knowledge of the identity of receivers at the sender is based on an aggregation function.
+Receivers can inform about their identity sending ACK (or some other type of status) towards the sender.
+Given the possibility in Active Networks of carrying out the aggregation of these capsules, the sender can be aware of his receivers identity without the problem of capsule implosion.
+Instead of processing one capsule from each receiver the sender will process a reduced number of capsules, each with information related to many receivers.